 A smaller DRCOG-allocated funding amount would not allow EPRD to complete both the Upper and Lower Trail portions of the project, a community priority for safety, mobility, and enhanced user experience as revealed in the public processes of the Planning Phase II described above.
 See Evergreen Lake North Trail Phase II Planning Study at pp. 29, 37 & 43.

-The plans to create the dual-track system recommended in Phase II Planning will be subject to the review and approval requirements of other agencies.
-To use leveraged dollars for the project, maximize construction efficiencies, and minimize disruptions to the community from project mobilization and construction, we believe that the Upper and Lower Trails should be constructed in a single phase, if funding and multi-agency planning efforts permit.
+To use leveraged dollars for the project, maximize construction efficiencies, and minimize disruptions to the community from project mobilization and construction, we believe that the Upper and Lower Trails should be constructed in a single phase, if funding permits.
 Should lesser funds be available, EPRD could consider phasing the project to complete the Upper Trail first.
 The Phase II Planning Study estimates that Upper Trail construction costs would range from \$2.2-\$2.7 million (\$2.4-\$3.0 million in 2021 dollars at 3% inflation).
 However, this approach would create uncertainty for future funding and construction of the Lower Trail near the water's edge - the facility that separates users on a multimodal trail system, heightens opportunities to connect to Evergreen Lake, and the one our community desires most - hence compromising the original intent of the project.